-Any dog that expires on the trail must be taken by the musher to a checkpoint.
+Any dog that expires on the trail must be covered and taken by the musher to a checkpoint.
 The musher may transport the dog to either the checkpoint just passed, or the upcoming checkpoint.
 An expired dog report must be completed by the musher and presented to a race official along with the dog.
-At this time the musher shall scratch or be withdrawn from the race, except in the case of death due to unforeseeable, external forces.
+At this time the musher shall scratch or be withdrawn from the race, except in the case of an Unpreventable Hazard.

 All dog deaths will be treated as a priority, with every effort being made to determine the cause of death in a thorough and reliable manner.

 - The Chief Veterinarian will cause a necropsy to be carried out by a board certified veterinary pathologist at the earliest opportunity and shall make every attempt to determine the cause of death. - If a board certified veterinary pathologist is not available to perform the necropsy within the time frame to preserve the tissues appropriately, (as determined by the Race Marshal), the gross necropsy and tissue collection will be performed by a trail veterinarian following the guidelines in the Musher and Veterinary Handbook. - These tissues will then be examined by a board certified pathologist.
 A musher will remain at the initial reporting checkpoint for up to, but no longer than, eight hours to commence the investigation.
-This period is not to be used as a punishment of the musher.
-A musher can then depart from the race, but he/she must remain available for future communication to assist in the investigation.
-The musher and or his/her representative have the option to be present during the trail evaluation and necropsy.
-The Race Marshal or his/her appointed judges may release a musher before the eight hours have expired if the judge is satisfied that the musher is no longer needed to further the investigation. - All dog deaths will be reviewed within 30 days of the race's conclusion by a Dog Care Panel, consisting of three independent investigators, with consultation from the Race Marshal, Chief Veterinarian and any other professional experts deemed necessary by that panel.
-The ITC Board of Directors will establish the Dog Care Panel prior to the race start.
+If the Race Marshall determines that the dog death is due to an Unpreventable Hazard, the musher will be allowed to continue the race immediately upon this determination being made.
+This waiting period is not to be used as a punishment of the musher.
+If a determination of an Unpreventable Hazard is made, a musher can then continue the race, but he/she must remain available for future communication to assist in the investigation.
+The musher and or his/her representative have the option to be present during the trail evaluation and necropsy. - All dog deaths will be reviewed within 30 days of the race's conclusion by a Dog Care Panel, consisting of three independent investigators, with consultation from the Race Marshal, Chief Veterinarian and any other professional experts deemed necessary by that panel.
+The musher involved will also be consulted and allowed to present input to the Dog Care Panel.
+The Dog Care Panel shall issue a report to the ITC Board discussing its conclusions on the cause of the dog death in order to gain insights that may help shape future race rules or protocols to achieve zero dog deaths.
+The Dog Care Panel shall also make a determination in its report on whether disqualification is warranted under the standards set forth below. - The ITC Board of Directors will establish the Dog Care Panel prior to the race start.

-Dog deaths resulting in disqualification are:
+Dog deaths resulting in disqualification, as determined by the Dog Care Panel, are: